 This workshop will look at employment in moving image archives.
 What training opportunities are there for the archivist and researcher, both corporate and freelance?
 What kind of roles exist within our industry?
 And how does a new entrant, or even an old hand, progress and thrive in our field.
 Our panel will offer insights though their experience and knowledge of the career opportunities, in what is….after all…an expanding sector.

-All online workshops are free for members and available to non-members for a nominal fee of £10.00 plus VAT (if applicable).
+This online workshops is free for members and students and available to non-members for a nominal fee of £10.00 plus VAT (if applicable).
 Please book your ticket at the bottom of the page.

 Moderator : Amanda Huntley from Huntley Film Archives